Bounds on Average Effects in Discrete Choice Panel Data Models: Bounds on average effects

 \item There are known bounds $b_{\min}, b_{\max} \in \mathbb{R}$ such that $b_{\min} \leq m\left(z,a,\beta \right) \leq b_{\max}$, for all $z \in {\cal Z}$, $a \in {\cal A}$ and $\beta \in {\cal B}$.

 \end{enumerate}

 \end{assumption} Assumption \ref{ass:MAIN}(i) demands cross-sectional sampling.
 Assumption \ref{ass:MAIN}(ii) imposes correct specification of our parametric model for $Y_i$ conditional on $Z_i$ and $A_i$.
-Assumption\ref{ass:MAIN}(iii) requires uniform bounds on the functions $m\left(z,a,\beta \right)$ that define the average effect of interest $\overline m$.
+This assumption also implies that all covariates contained in $Z_i$ are strictly exogenous (as opposed to pre-determined), as mentioned before.
+Assumption~\ref{ass:MAIN}(iii) requires uniform bounds on the functions $m\left(z,a,\beta \right)$ that define the average effect of interest $\overline m$.
 This holds for typical choices for $\overline{m}$ such as those in Examples \ref{ex:statlogit} and \ref{ex:rclogit}, and it can easily be confirmed for any given $m(z,a,\beta)$.\footnote{In principle a weaker condition such as $b_{\min} \leq \mathbb E[m\left(Z_i,A_i,\beta_0 \right) |A_i=a] \leq b_{\max}$ might also be used here, or bounds on second or higher-order moments of $m\left(Z_i,A_i,\beta_0 \right)$ are also conceivable, but in all the applications we consider in the paper the original Assumption \ref{ass:MAIN}(iii) holds, and we find it attractive that this assumption can be verified without knowing anything about the data generating process of $Z_i$ and $A_i$.
-More generally, Assumption\ref{ass:MAIN}(iii) could be replaced by any assumption that guarantees that ${\rm Var}\left[L(Z_i,Y_i, \beta_0 )\right]$, and ${\rm Var}\left[U(Z_i,Y_i, \beta_0 )\right]$ are finite in Theorem~\ref{th:ConsistencyKNOWN}. } Importantly, we do not put any restriction on the joint distribution of $Z_i$ and $A_i$.
-In particular, $Z_i$ can be discrete or continuous, and $Z_i$ and $A_i$ can be arbitrarily related.
+More generally, Assumption~\ref{ass:MAIN}(iii) could be replaced by any assumption that guarantees that ${\rm Var}\left[L(Z_i,Y_i, \beta_0 )\right]$, and ${\rm Var}\left[U(Z_i,Y_i, \beta_0 )\right]$ are finite in Theorem~\ref{th:ConsistencyKNOWN}. } Importantly, we do not put any restriction on the joint distribution of $Z_i$ and $A_i$.
+In particular, $Z_i$ can be discrete or continuous, $Z_i$ and $A_i$ can be arbitrarily related, and they do not have to be bounded or have bounded moments.

 \begin{theorem} Let Assumption \ref{ass:MAIN} hold, and let $L, U : {\cal Z} \times {\cal Y} \times {\cal B} \rightarrow [b_{\min}, b_{\max}]$ satisfy equation \eqref{eq:boundcondition} for $\beta= \beta_0$ and for all $z \in {\cal Z}$, $a \in {\cal A}$.
 Let $\overline{m}$, $\widehat L$, $\widehat U$ be as defined in \eqref{AverageEffects} and \eqref{DefineBoundEstimatesKNOWN}.
 Then,